-The effects of Cognitive Behavioural Therapy (CBT) for depression
+Does Cognitive Behavioural Therapy (CBT) work for depression?

 Cognitive behavioural therapy (CBT) is a form of talking therapy used to treat many different mental health illnesses; helping people with conditions such as depression learn how to change their typical thought patterns so that they have the opportunity to think more positively.